Patrick (2013 film): Production

+The film is a remake of the 1978 Ozploitation film of the same name.
+Director Mark Hartley's first film, 2008's Not Quite Hollywood: The Wild, Untold Story of Ozploitation! explored the Ozploitation genre.

 Richard E. Grant was originally cast as the doctor but had to drop out because of a scheduling conflict.

 Release

+Cinemas

+The film had its world premiere on 27 July 2013 at the Melbourne International Film Festival and received a limited theatrical release on 14 March 2014, followed by a DVD release the following month.
+Its Canadian theatrical premiere was at the Lost Episode Festival Toronto on 5 July 2014.

 Home media

-Patrick was released on DVD and Blu-ray by Phase 4 Films on June 10, 2014.
+Patrick was released on DVD and Blu-ray by Phase 4 Films on 10 June 2014.

 Reception

 On review aggregator Rotten Tomatoes, Patrick holds an approval rating of 73% based on 22 reviews, and an average rating of 5.30/10.
 On Metacritic, the film has a weighted average score of 48 out of 100 based on 4 critic reviews, indicating "mixed or average reviews".

 The Hollywood Reporter rated it favorably, summing it up with the tagline "This Ozploitation remake is a spookily effective fright-fest."
 The Guardian gave a predominantly favorable but mixed review, praising the cast's acting overall while noting that the film erred in overdoing the film's shocks and doing them too early.
 Richard Kuipers from Variety gave the film a positive review, praising Vinson's performance, gothic atmosphere, while noting the film's occasionally wobbly dialogue.
 Drew Tinnin from Dread Central rated the film a score of 3.5 out of 5, stating that director Hartley "his remake of one of those films exhibits the same understanding of how to craft an effective horror film that's decidedly over-the-top while still retaining the same atmosphere that made the original Patrick worth documenting in the first place."

 Clifford Wheatley from IGN wrote, "Patrick: Evil Awakens offers some talented actors doing their best with lacklustre material, peppered with some amusing practical make-up effects, but offers nothing of substance to make this a movie worth spending your money on.
 It's late-night cable fodder at the very best."
 Simon Abrams on Roger Ebert.com awarded the film a mixed 2.5 out of 4 stars, commending the film's score, script; while criticizing the film's dialogue, and direction as being "often unnecessarily over-determined".